axtk/axtk.github.io/routescape_type_safety.md

 [Live demo](https://codesandbox.io/p/sandbox/little-moon-393y94?file=%2Fsrc%2FApp.tsx)

-The URL schema (defined with Zod or Yup) is transparent and easy to follow, nothing is implied under the hood.
-The URL schema doesn't have to cover the entire app, the schema might be split into parts covering standalone portions of the app for better readability and maintainability.
+The URL schema (defined with Zod or Yup) is transparent and easy to follow, nothing is implied under the hood, no opaquely inherited parameters.
+The URL schema doesn't have to cover the entire app, the schema can be split into parts covering standalone portions of the app for better readability and maintainability.

 The ternary route matching function `withRoute(routePattern, x, y)` passes the route types provided by the `url()` function to its parameters.
 A type-aware code editor expects `params.id` in `<h1>Section {params.id}</h1>` to be a `number`, just as the URL schema suggests.